-Among non-murine NSP4 amino acid sequences, most of the divergence was observed in the VP4-binding domain (aa 112-148) and in the double-layered particle-binding region (aa 161-175) (IOSEF et al., 2002).
-Strains of the present study showed low degree of polymorphism in both regions, with four and two mutations respectively, as shown in Fig. 1.
+Among bovine NSP4 amino acid sequences, most of the divergence was observed in the VP4binding domain (aa 112-146) and in the double-layered particle-binding region (aa 161-175) (MATTION et al., 1994; MALIK et al., 2014).
+Porcine strains of the present study showed low degree of polymorphism in both regions, with four and two mutations respectively, as shown in Figure 1.

-Strains PORV6 and PORV10 presented amino acid residue alanine at position 135, while 142 the others presented amino acid valine.
-By comparisons of NSP4 sequences, Zhang et al. (1998) 143 suggested that changes between amino acids 131 and 140 are important for viral pathogenesis, 144 145 showing that a change from amino acid valine to alanine in the NSP4 protein at this position was important in OSU attenuated strains, as it was associated with loss of the ability of inducing 146 diarrhea in mice, which was also observed in a piglet model with virulent and tissue culture-147 attenuated human RVs Wa strains (WARD et al., 1996).
-On the other hand, Kirkwood et al. 148 (1996) found isoleucine at position 135 in symptomatic children, as well as did Mascarenhas et 149 150 al. (2007).
+Strains PORV6 and PORV10 presented amino acid residue alanine at position 135, while the others presented amino acid valine.
+By comparisons of NSP4 sequences, Zhang et al. (1998) suggested that changes between amino acids 131 and 140 are important for viral pathogenesis, and demonstrated that a change from amino acid valine to alanine in the NSP4 protein at this position was important in OSU attenuated strains, as it was associated with loss of the ability of inducing diarrhea in mice, which was also observed in a piglet model with virulent and tissue cultureattenuated human RVs Wa strains (WARD et al., 1996).
+On the other hand, Kirkwood et al. (1996) found isoleucine at position 135 in symptomatic children, as well as did Mascarenhas et al. (2007).

 Tyrosine residue at position 131 of NSP4 coding gene has been postulated to be critical for the diarrheagenic activity of the toxic peptide (BALL et al. 1996), but histidine was also found in diarrheic young children (CUNLIFFE et al., 1997; MASCARENHAS et al., 2007).
-Sequence analysis from porcine strains revealed amino acids serine, alanine and histidine at residue 131 (CIARLET et al., 2000; MATTHIJNSSENS et al., 2010; STEYER et al., 2007).
-In the present study, all strains showed histidine, as shown in Fig. 1.
+Sequence analysis from porcine strains revealed amino acids serine, alanine and histidine at residue 131 (CIARLET et al., 2000; STEYER et al., 2007; MATTHIJNSSENS et al., 2010).
+In the present study, all strains showed histidine, as shown in Figure 1.
 Therefore, the enterotoxin domain (aa 114-135) is conserved among them, except for one mutation at aa 135.

-Even though nucleotide and amino acid polymorphism were found both at the toxigenic peptide and VP6-binding domain (aa 112-175) observed in Fig. 1, it was not possible to speculate on the significance of these changes for the virulence of the RV strains since all the animals studied had diarrhea.
-In other studies, this correlation between virulent and attenuated strains was not observed (ANGEL et al., 1998; WARD et al., 1997), showing the possibility that virus attenuation can occur by several mechanisms, including mutations in other viral proteins.
-Moreover, the extreme C terminus, including aa methionine at position 175 was shown to be important for double-layered particle (DLP)-binding activity (TAYLOR et al., 1992).
-As shown in Fig. 1, all the porcine strains presented methionine at this site.
+Even though nucleotide and amino acid polymorphisms were found both at the toxigenic peptide, VP4-binding domain and in the doublelayered particle-binding region, as observed in Figure 1, it was not possible to speculate on the significance of these changes for the virulence of the RV strains since all the animals studied presented diarrhea.
+In other studies, this correlation between virulent and attenuated strains was not observed (WARD et al., 1997; ANGEL et al., 1998), showing the possibility that virus attenuation can occur by several mechanisms, including mutations in other viral proteins.
+Besides that, the extreme C terminus, including aa methionine at position 175 was shown to be important for double-layered particle (DLP)-binding activity (TAYLOR et al., 1992).
+As shown in Figure 1, all the porcine strains presented methionine at this site.